Mission and Convictions

 - and some are mature believers whose lives are significantly reoriented towards service of others.

-In other words, by God’s grace and power—and through us teaching his word and praying that his Spirit will be at work—people around us make progress in their Christian living, thinking and service.
+By God’s grace and power—and through us speaking his word and praying that his Spirit will be at work—people around us make progress in their Christian living, thinking and service.
 As one of our courses puts it: "God’s word changes us; through us, it can change others too".